nickmakaha/DH150/README.md

 ##### Welfare Systems
 The Finnish welfare system is inclusive by design and offers extensive support to all citizens - which is evident in the variety of welfare-related nodes in the graph.
 It has also been found to make the well-being of citizens "largely independent of family structures and prevailing market conditions" (https://www.europarl.europa.eu/workingpapers/soci/w9/social_en.htm).
 It has also been found to be successful in reducing income inequalities (Social Protection in Europe, 1995, the European Commission, COM(95)0457.)
-The Social Insurance Institution of Finland
+The Social Insurance Institution of Finland (Kela) is at the heart of this network, providing a wide range of benefits including unemployment allowances, sickness benefits, and family benefits (Kela).
+Municipal Social Services, represented in the graph, are vital for delivering localized support - ensuring that needs of individuals in different communities are met (

 #### Economy
 * Economic and Institutional Factors